sclorg/rpm-list-builder/docs/users_guide.md

   * `before_download`: Write commands to run before build.
   * `download`: Write commands to run for each packages in the pacakges directory.
 You can use environment variable `PKG` to describe the package name.

+For both hooks, the environment variable `CUSTOM_DIR` refers to the directory containing the custom file (allowing configuration files and helper scripts to be located relative to it).

 ### Specify work directory